veillette/physics-book/contents/ch9ForcesAndTorquesInMusclesAndJoints.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Verify that the force in the elbow joint in [Exercise](#fs-id47) is 407 N, as stated in the text.
+Verify that the force in the elbow joint in [Figure 1](#fig1) is 407 N, as stated in the text.

 </div>
 <div class="solution" data-element-type="problems-exercises" markdown="1">